learn-co-curriculum/dsc-feature-engineering-for-text-data/README.md

 * Stopword Removal
 * Frequency Distributions
 * Stemming and Lemmatization
-* Bigrams, Ngrams, and Mutual Information Score
+* Bigrams, N-grams, and Mutual Information Score

 ## Removing Stop Words

 When working with text data, one of the first steps to try is to remove the **_Stop Words_** from the text.
 One common feature of text data (regardless of language!) is the inclusion of stop words for grammatical structure.
 Words such as "a", "and", "but", and "or" are examples of stop words.
 While a sentence would be both grammatically incorrect and hard to understand without them, from a modeling standpoint, stop words provide little to no actual value.
 If we create a **_Frequency Distribution_** to see the number of times each word is used in a corpus, we'll almost always find that the top spots are dominated by stop words, which tell us nothing about the actual content of the corpus.
-Removing stop words allows us to reduce the overall dimensionality of our dataset (which is always a good thing), while also distilling the overall vocabulary of our Bag-Of-Words down only to the words that really matter.
+Removing stop words allows us to reduce the overall dimensionality of our dataset (which is always a good thing), while also distilling the overall vocabulary of our bag-of-words down only to the words that really matter.

 _NLTK_ makes it extremely easy to remove stopwords.
 The library includes a full corpus of all stopwords for all the languages NLTK supports.
 Since we usually only want the stopwords relevant to the language our text data is in, NLTK even makes it easy to filter out the unneeded stop words and grab only the ones that pertain to our problem.